trikoder/oauth2-bundle/README.md

 ### Code linting

 This bundle enforces the PSR-2 and Symfony code standards during development using the [PHP CS Fixer](https://cs.sensiolabs.org/) utility.
-Before commiting any code, you can run the utility so it can fix any potential rule violations for you:
+Before committing any code, you can run the utility so it can fix any potential rule violations for you:

 ```sh
 dev/bin/php composer lint